Floorp-Projects/Floorp/tools/github-sync/readme.md

   1. name of the project, matching the repository under `https://github.com/moz-gfx` user
   2. relative folder in mozilla-central, which is the upstream for the changes
   3. downstream repository specified as "organization/project-name"
+  4. name to call for auto-approving the pull request ("bors" or "@bors-servo")

 It creates a staging directory at `~/.ghsync` if one doesn't already exist, and clones the the downstream repo into it.